 The actual chip life cycle state is determined by the card operating system immediately after a reset.
 The life cycle state does not change during the operation of the card.
-CLEAR CARD command can be issued in the personalization state and manufacture state to clear the card of all data except the manufacturer data and IC code.
-However, this command cannot be used to User State.
+Clear card command can be issued in the personalization state and manufacture state to clear the card of all data except the manufacturer data and IC code.
+However, this command will not be able to be used after user state.